commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 A large number of databases are currently available to the public for biological elements such as proteins (UniProt, https://www.uniprot.org), RNA (Rfam, https://rfam.org/), DNA (NCBI GenBank, https://www.ncbi.nlm.nih.gov/genbank/) or genomes (Ensembl, https://www.ensembl.org/).

 However, the databases currently available for metabolomics  remain quite limited , focusing mainly on specific types of organism, such as humans (HMDB, https://www.hmdb.ca), for medical purposes and centered on known metabolites, or simply on raw analytical data (MassBank, https://massbank.eu/MassBank/).
 Another accessible database in metabolomics is the Global Natural Products Social Molecular Networking (GNPS), a collaborative platform for the processing and analysis of mass spectrometry data.
 GNPS includes both known metabolites and unknown metabolomic profiles (reference: Aron).
+#TODO add ref to LOTUS !

+#TODO add link whenever possible.
+E.g [Earth Metabolome Initiative](https://www.earthmetabolome.org/)

-The Earth Metabolome Initiative (EMI) consortium, conceived in 2022 and formally launched in 2024 by Pierre-Marie Allard, is a collective open science endeavor aimed at addressing the critical lack of comprehensive metabolomic data.
-The initiative set out to build a database designed to profile the full spectrum of metabolites across all known living species—approximately 2.3 million—thus encompassing the entirety of life, from microbes to mammals, within an integrated and ecosystem-level perspective.
+The Earth Metabolome Initiative (EMI) consortium, conceived in 2022 and formally launched in 2024 by Pierre-Marie Allard and Emmanuel Defossez, is a collective open science endeavor aimed at addressing the critical lack of comprehensive metabolomic data for the species of our planet.
+The initiative set out to build a knowledge graph designed to gather the full spectrum of metabolites across all known living species—approximately 2.3 million—thus encompassing the entirety of life, from microbes to mammals, within an integrated and ecosystem-level perspective.
 Unlike existing databases, EMI stands out for its clear ambition to cover the full diversity of life across all kingdoms on a global scale.
 It focuses on the analysis of unknown metabolomic profiles from Earth’s organisms, while aiming to address gaps observed in existing resources such as GNPS, Massbank or HMDB.
 In particular, EMI sets itself apart by explicitly recovering detailed metadata associated with the profiled organisms—an aspect that remains a notable limitation in GNPS.

 ## Earth Metabolome Initiative